Edward-1141/LoRa_Rssi_Heatmap_Diffusion/README.md

 # LoRa Conditional Diffusion

+This project implements a LoRa signal strength prediction system using conditional diffusion models.
+It generates heatmaps showing LoRa signal coverage and includes search agent to locate optimal positions for LoRaWAN devices.
+The implementation is based on and adapted from the [Conditional Diffusion MNIST](https://github.com/TeaPearce/Conditional_Diffusion_MNIST) project, which originally demonstrated conditional diffusion on MNIST images.

+## Project Structure

+### Directories

+- **api**: Contains the Flask API code, including services and routes.
+- **model**: Diffusion model code.
+- **search**: Search agent code.
+- **script**: Contains testing scripts.

 ## Installation

 To set up the environment, use the enviroments.yml file provided in the repository.
 This file contains all the necessary dependencies.